rwgrier/rwgrier.github.io/apps.md

 Guides Included:
 - 2015 BJCP Style Guidelines
-- Brewers Association 2016 Beer Style Guidelines
-- Brewers Association 2017 Beer Style Guidelines
+- Brewers Association 2020 Beer Style Guidelines

 Mark any style as a favorite with easy access to it later.